 The first and often easiest step for grooming is brushing.
 How often you groom your piggie is determined by their breed and how comfortable your guinea pig is with being handled.

-Typically guinea pigs need to be brushed only once or twice a week for the short-haired breeds whilst long haired piggies should be brushed daily.
+Typically guinea pigs need to be brushed only once or twice a week for the short-haired breeds.
+However long haired piggies should be brushed daily.
 Remember that guinea pigs are seasonal hair shredders so they will need more brushing during their shedding phase.

 Once they’ve settled down, you can start to brush them again.
-Ensure you don’t put any pressure when you brush your guinea pigs fur and allow the brush to run from head (between the ears) right down to the bottom.
+Ensure you don’t put any pressure when you brush your guinea pigs fur.
+Just allow the brush to run from head (between the ears) right down to the bottom.
 Never brush a guinea pigs face.

 Most guinea pigs don’t like having their bottoms touched so expect a slight jolt to show you they don’t like it!
 Regular brushing helps to keep your guinea pig’s coat in good condition and tangle-free.
 Longer haired guinea pigs may require a small silver wide tooth comb to ensure all the tangles can be removed.